List of PhD offers of laboratory.

 [1] ATLAS flavour-tagging algorithms for the LHC Run 2 pp collision dataset https://atlas.web.cern.ch/Atlas/GROUPS/PHYSICS/PAPERS/FTAG-2019-07/

-[2] Search for Higgs boson pair production in the final state with two bottom quarks and two photons in pp collisions at ?s = 13 TeV with the ATLAS detector https://atlas.web.cern.ch/Atlas/GROUPS/PHYSICS/PAPERS/HDBS-2018-34/
+[2] Combination of searches for Higgs boson pair production in collisions at sqrt(s)=13 TeV with the ATLAS detector

 Keywords: